 “The world will change when our girls and our women are educated.” -Maggie Doyne

-Our women are inspiring the next generation by showing them that an education is the best way to break down social and economic barriers.
-Our women are working to ensure their own girls are educated, which reduces the risk of exploitation, encourages delayed childbirth, and ultimately leads to a more skilled and productive labor force in the community.
+The magic of the Center lies within the brilliance of the women: past graduates who are leading the way, current trainees working hard each and every day, and future members who are determined to make a change.
+Our graduates are inspiring the next generation by showing them that education is the best way to break down social and economic barriers.
+They are working to ensure their own girls are educated, which reduces the risk of exploitation, encourages delayed marriage and childbirth, and ultimately leads to a more skilled and productive labor force in the community.

 The Center provides the tools, but it is the strength, determination, and hope of these amazing women that drive progress and change within our community.
 That is the core premise – and promise – of the Kopila Valley Women’s Center.

 *Statistics based on weaving classes 1-4.